Code-Institute-Submissions/the-monkees-website-4/README.md

 All audio links and the video has been tested and works without any issues.
 All links (excluding ones deliberately left out due to this being a fictional website) including to youtube and wikipedia work without any isssues.

+Of note, upon testing I felt that my original idea of having cirlce sections on larger screens, wasn't in keeping with abiding conistancy across the site, therefore these were changed back to the standard card shape div so that the site appears smoother in transitioning between screen sizes.

 ## Deployment